Luxurious Hotel on Each Hawaiian Island

 Grand Hyatt Kauai Resort & Spa

 The Grand Hyatt Kauai Resort and Spa in Kauai is one of the household names when it comes to the most luxurious accommodations on the island.
-All of its 602 rooms are Hawaiian inspired and spacious enough for guests to enjoy.
+All of its 602 rooms are spacious enough for guests to enjoy.
 They also have three incredible pools, a behemoth saltwater lagoon, 10 dining options, including a host of high-end restaurants, a renowned spa, a twice-weekly luau, and immaculately kept tropical grounds.
 Its large range of features allows it to have broad appeal, and a non-stop cycle of families, honeymooners, business travelers, and wedding parties filter through the property week after week.

 This island is one of the most popular destinations in Hawaii because it is home to the state capitol of Honolulu.
 At the same time, it is home to the majority of Hawaii’s population, making it the busiest island among the six.

-Since its opening in 1927, the Royal Hawaian is still known as the iconic “Pink Palace of the Pacific” is easily the most recognizable hotel on Oahu.
+Since 1927, the Royal Hawaian is still known as the iconic “Pink Palace of the Pacific” is easily the most recognizable hotel on Oahu.
 Many decades later, it is still one of the best and most luxurious accommodation options in the island.
 Upon check in, guests receive the hotel’s signature drink, a pink hibiscus elixir, which is worth noting for some guests.

 The hotel also offers free limo service delivers guests anywhere in the local area in the afternoons and early evenings.

 This part of Hawaii is perfect for those who want to do soul searching and reflect.
 Lana’i is known for its isolated location which is remote compared to the other islands.
-It is interesting to know that nearly the entire island was planted with pineapples, which were exported around the world, for much of the 20th century.
+It is interesting to know that nearly the entire island is with pineapples, which were exported around the world, for much of the 20th century.

 The other location at Koele is a serene, upscale resort with a Greg Norman-designed golf course.
 The resort is just a short walk from town, which many enjoy because of the nearby and) dining options.